waynestark/android-exam/README.md

     - Uses Clean Architecture
     - Uses Modularization

+- Exam Strategy
+    - Start with a Basic Skeleton
+    - Implement Core Features
+    - Detail Screen and Navigation
+    - Additional Features
+      - Swipe to refresh
+      - Pagination
+    - Testing and Material Design
+    - Git and Documentation
-- Send an email once done to arjay.paulino@cybilltek.com
+- Ensure all requirements are met and send an email to arjay.paulino@cybilltek.com once done.

 Any libraries or tools of the developer's choosing may be used.